seclab-fudan/SyzbotCauseBisectionStudy/README.md

 # How Well Industry-level Cause Bisection Works in Real-world - A Study on Linux Kernel.

+The artifact repository for

+Kangzheng Gu, Yuan Zhang, Jiajun Cao, Xin Tan, and Min Yang.
+2024.
+How Well Industry-Level Cause Bisection Works in Real-World: A Study on Linux Kernel.
+In Companion Proceedings of the 32nd ACM International Conference on the Foundations of Software Engineering (FSE Companion ’24)

 ## Prerequisites
 - python environment
     ```